What is cirrhosis and portal hypertension?

 How is cirrhosis and portal hypertension diagnosed?

 If you have cirrhosis, your doctor will likely check for portal hypertension.
-He or she will check your abdomen for extra fluid (ascites).
+They will check your abdomen for extra fluid (ascites).
 Your doctor will check for swelling or pressure in the blood vessels around your portal vein.
-He or she may perform other tests to diagnose portal hypertension.
+They may perform other tests to diagnose portal hypertension.
 Your doctor also may do an endoscopy (using a lighted camera scope to look at your digestive system).

 Can cirrhosis be prevented or avoided?

 Some people can make lifestyle changes to help prevent cirrhosis.
 These include drinking safe amounts of alcohol, maintaining a healthy diet, and protecting yourself from hepatitis.
-If you’re overweight or obese, talk to your doctor about how to safely lose weight.
+If you’re overweight or have obesity, talk to your doctor about how to safely lose weight.